-The Pao Steel pendant is an exciting collaboration with established Japanese designer Naoto Fukasawa.
+The Pao lamp is an exciting collaboration with established Japanese designer Naoto Fukasawa.
 Named after the soft, glowing shape of traditional Mongolian Pao tents illuminated at night-time, Fukasawa set out to encapsulate the same atmospheric warmth and friendliness in the Pao Steel Pendant.

 Pao draws on Fukasawa’s aesthetic of beautiful simplicity; creating an everyday object that draws on design values existing in the natural world.
 By keeping the aesthetics modest and simple, he brings the design into harmony with its environment, reinforcing his primary intention of making the atmosphere pleasant and comfortable.

 The light source is concealed from view within the shade, which is closed off with high-quality Acrylic (PMMA) diffuser, resulting in a clean and simple design with no visual intrusions.
-The pendant’s shades are crafted from steel with a high-gloss finish and are available in different sizes and colours.
+The pendant’s shades are crafted from steel, opal glass or polycarbonate and are available in different sizes and colours.
 Their functionality and the deliberate simplicity of the design make them suitable for a wide range of spaces and uses in domestic and corporate environments.

 Born in Yamanashi Prefecture in 1956, Naoto Fukasawa established NAOTO FUKASAWA DESIGN in 2003.
 His designs are known for their ability to access and communicate the true essence of an object.
 Currently, he designs for a wide range of leading brands worldwide, as well as consulting and designing for local Japanese companies; He also sits on the design advisory board of Muji, and is the art director of Maruni.
 His designs span a wide variety of fields, from precision electronic equipment to furniture and interior spaces.
 Fukasawa is the curator of The Japan Folk Crafts Museum, professor in the Integrated Design Department at Tama Art University, and one of the directors of 21_21 Design Sight.
 He has been accorded the title of Royal Designer for Industry (Royal Society of Arts), and has been a recipient of the Isamu Noguchi Award.
 For HAY, he has designed Pao.